Arts and Education Center

 ContactMr.
 Tony Petito

-To provide support for the NJ State Teen Arts Festival's Arts Educator of the Year Award and Dodge Literary Cafe.
+To provide scholarships for participants in the NJ State Teen Arts Festival.

 OUR MISSION & OUR HISTORY